Guide to Artificial Insemination at Pool House Equine Clinic

 - It is important to let us know of any breeding history available about the mare as this will help with increasing the conception rate.

-Choice of stallion and decision between frozen and chilled semen can be discussed with Emilie or Jonathan on 07966 649414.
+Choice of stallion and decision between frozen and chilled semen can be discussed with our vet team.
 We also have a dedicated stud receptionist, who can answer many of your questions on 01283 799700.
 We are here to make the experience as easy for you as possible.

 Success will depend greatly on communication between you, your stud vet and the semen supplier.